 I am primarily interested in photographing gravestones, not maintaining records.
-Therefore, it would be my preference that Find a Grave were a Wiki type operation, or at least that they had that option available.
-If you send me memorial corrections, I will most likely transfer the memorial to you.
+Therefore, it would be my preference that Find a Grave were a Wiki type operation, or at least if that were available as an option.
+If you send me memorial corrections, it is likely that I will transfer the memorial to you.
 If there is some dispute about a memorial, I may transfer the memorial to member #8, Find a Grave.
 I don't want to be in the middle of your memorial dispute.|

 If you would like to use my grave images for any non-commercial purpose, I release them to you under a creative commons non-commercial license.
 No further permission is required or requested.
 If you'd like to leave me a public "thank you," I assure you that will put a smile on my face.

 Most of my photos taken in 2013 or later have GPS coordinates embedded.
 If you want to find the coordinates of a grave, and the memorial does not display coordinates, you can see if the image has GPS metadata.
 You can do this by:

 1) Click on the small image so you get the big image page.